 Is the end of the rainy season, and there is less rainfall.
 The temperatures are also warm, making it a good time to visit Machu Picchu.

 The views will be beautiful as the mountainsides dry out after weeks under cloud cover; you can take some amazing photos with friends or family here at sunset (or sunrise) temperatures in Machu Picchu range between 27˚C/81˚F in the daytime and 17˚C/64˚F at night.

 Tips for visiting Machu Picchu

 Make Sure to Pack Appropriate Clothing For the Time of Year you’ll be visiting.

 No matter what time of year best time to travel to Machu Picchu, it’s important to pack appropriately.
 If you’re traveling during the rainy season, make sure to bring a rain jacket and waterproof shoes.
 If you’re visiting during the winter months, bring a warm coat, hat, and gloves.

 And if you’re going during the summer, be sure to pack sunscreen, a hat, and sunglasses.
 With the right clothes, you’ll be prepared for whatever the weather throws your way!
 Consider reading the detailed Peru Packing List for Months

 Book your Machu Picchu Tickets And Accommodation in Advance, as it Can Get very Busy During Peak Times.

-If you’re planning on visiting Machu Picchu during the dry season, it’s necessary to book your tickets and accommodation in advance.
+If you’re planning on visiting Machu Picchu during the dry season, it’s necessary to book your tickets and Hotels in advance.
 This is the busiest time of year for tourism, so you’ll want to make sure you have a spot secured.

 You can book your tickets online through the official Machu Picchu website.
 For accommodation, there are some options in the nearby town of Aguas Calientes.